 My Wednesday word or theme is DISABILITY.
 How does a person who stutter want to be treated by mental health professionals when seeking services?
 When I asked a young friend of mine what social service professionals should know about treating … Continue reading

 When is it appropriate for SLPs to make referral to a mental health professional?
-Michael Sugarman 203 total views, no views today
+Michael Sugarman 779 total views

 As a person who stutters I grew up feeling that I could have few professional goals.
 To now be working as a psychotherapist, a profession in which I sit all day talking with people, is more than I ever could … Continue reading